West Somerset Yeomanry: Colonels

-Uniforms & insignia
+Uniforms and insignia

 The West Somerset Yeomanry wore a Hussar-style uniform in full dress.
 The dark blue tunic had red facings and six rows of cord across the chest.
 The busby had a braided red bag and a white plume.
 Shoulder-belts and pouches were black.

 The regimental cap badge consisted of a Wyvern within a strap bearing the name 'WEST SOMERSET YEOMANRY'.
 After the Second Boer War the regiment added a scroll underneath the badge inscribed 'S. AFRICA 1900–01'.

 Unlike some Yeomanry regiments converted to artillery, it appears that the West Somerset Yeomanry did not retain their regimental cap badge and fully adopted RA badges.
 However, after World War II, 255 Medium Regiment wore a blue shoulder title with 'WSY' embroidered in yellow beneath the standard 'ROYAL ARTILLERY' embroidered in red.
 After the merger to form 250 Medium Regiment, this was changed to 'W.S.Y.& D.G'.